Migrate your Car rentals integration

 Authentication

-Following the same authentication strategy as the the one applied to the accommodation endpoints, each request to the Demand API - Car endpoints must identify a valid API user.
+Following the same authentication strategy as the one applied to the accommodation endpoints, each request to the Demand API - Car endpoints must identify a valid API user.
 The user authentication is a combination of your affiliate ID and token.

 Please note that your XML API credentials will not be valid for the Demand API, and new credentials will need to be generated.